PerMalmberg/du-yfs/Manual.md

 The requirements for linking are the same as for when running on a controller.

+## Troubleshooting

+This is a collection of random questions and answer that, even though they may have answers elsewhere in the manual

 ## Thanks

 Special thanks goes out to these players:
 * Vargen - for our endless discussions and a fountain of ideas.
 * Zcrewball - for doing the industry supplying an endless number of sacrificial elements.
 * De Overheid - Helping out with the visual design.
-* Emma Roid, 2Bitter - for feedback
+* Emma Roid, 2Bitter, Petra25, AceMan - for feedback